erichategekimana/submission_reminder_app_erichategekimana/README.md

 It's Good to see you :)

-This README file is going to take you through how this project is done and how it works so that you can too. you can contribute by modifying files (request permission) or give an ideas of what to improve by commenting or contacting use.
+This README file is going to take you through how this project is done and how it works so that you can understand how it works or contribute too. you can contribute by modifying files (request permission) or give an ideas of what to improve by commenting or contacting use.

 lets go...!